-An assault is an act which causes another person to apprehend immediate and unlawful personal violence.
+An assault is an act that causes another person to apprehend immediate and unlawful personal violence.
 The element of “fear” is the key when considering whether threatening words alone amount to an assault.

 What does ‘stalking’ mean?

-Stalking means the following of a person about or the watching or frequenting of the vicinity of or an approach to a person’s place or residence, business, work or any place that a person frequents for the purpose of any social or leisure activity.
+Stalking means the following of a person about or the watching or frequenting of the vicinity of or an approach to a person’s place of residence, business, work or any place that a person frequents for any social or leisure activity.

 What does ‘harass’ mean?

 Harass means words, conduct or action (usually repeated or persistent) that, being directed at a specific person, annoys, alarms, or causes substantial emotional distress in that person and serves no useful purpose.

 Intimidate means to render timid, inspire with fear, overawe, cow, or force to or deter from some action by threats or violence by inducing fear’.
 The act of intimidation must have the actual effect of intimidation on the other person.